mspanc/jumbo/README.md

 Many existing, similar projects tend to reinvent the wheel.
 OTP and standard library already contains most of the tools that is needed to build a reliable queue.
-It is not necessary to use external DB such as Redis to do locking, or avoid other corner cases.
-In fact, Jumbo is a wrapper around GenServer.
+It is not necessary to use external DB such as Redis to do locking, keep list of jobs or do other stuff.
+In fact, Jumbo is a wrapper around GenServer and a Task.

-In other projects there are also some DSLs for definining and managing the individual queues.
-Here, each queue is just a process.
+In other projects there are also some DSLs for defining and managing the individual queues.
+Here, each queue is just a process that you can call similarly to how you use GenServer.

 ### Not necessarily persistent

-Persistency can be cool but when the whole mechanism has to be built around it, IMO it means that something went wrong.
+Persistency can be cool but when the whole queueing mechanism has to be built around it, IMO it means that something went wrong.
 Current version of Jumbo does not support persistency, but its architecture will allow do add it easily in the future without compromising queueing logic based on OTP.
 Moreover, it might be configured per-queue, yay!

 ### Lightweight